threatcl/threatcl/CONTRIBUTING.md

 Hi!
 I'm really happy you want to help out with `hcltm`.
 At this early stage, the best way to get started is to [Submit an Issue](https://github.com/xntrik/hcltm/issues) or [Submit a PR](https://github.com/xntrik/hcltm/pulls).

+I've been doing most of the work in the [dev](https://github.com/xntrik/hcltm/tree/dev) branch, and this is probably the best place to start looking at making changes.

 ## Testing

 There are a bunch of `_test.go` files.
 To run the test suite: